Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Propagation effect: Faraday conversion

-We first briefly summarize the theory of polarized radiative transfer in a cold, magnetized plasma \citep{Melrose10,Gruzinov19,Xia23}.
 The evolution of a wave's polarization is governed by the two natural modes of the magnetized plasma, which are determined by the local plasma conditions, specifically the electron number density, $n_e$, and the magnetic field vector, $\bm{B}$.
 This evolution can be described by the following radiative transfer equation \citep{Melrose10}: